Exploding the Myths About Homelessness

 “is there a night shelter in Lewes?”

-There's not, but Lewes Open Door homeless centre is planning to open one in November 2019.
-It will run for at least five nights a week and rotate around different premises in the town.
+Lewes Open Door Winter Night Shelter is opening on the 9th of November 2019.
+It will run for five nights a week and rotate around different premises in the town.
 Please contact us if you’d like to volunteer.

 More information about our plans for the Winter Night Shelter are available here.